htrgouvea/research/publications/the-challenge-of-developing-a-digital-product-with-global-reach-in-15-days.md

 ---
 layout: default
+og_image: /files/images/pic-01.jpg
 title: The challenge of developing a digital product with global reach in 15 days
+description: Today I no longer work in the area of software development, but I have spent two years working directly in this area, where I went through projects from private, public companies, from small startups to multinational companies and in no time a challenge as great as this was me tax.
 ---

 ## The challenge of developing a digital product with global reach in 15 days